 The Oregon Department of Fish and Wildlife stocking trucks make weekly stops here during the season, typically from late May into about early August.

 Some of the areas that have been regularly stocked before include Idanha Bridge, Cooper’s Ridge Road, Riverside Campground, Straight Creek Road Bridge and Downing Creek.

 Bait, lure and fly fishing techniques will catch these hatchery planters.

 Two other tributary streams within the Santiam River system are currently also seasonally planted with hatchery rainbow trout and offer very good opportunities to bring trout home for dinner.

 In some areas, wild trout can be harvested, while in others they are strictly catch-and-release.
 Also note that the use of bait is allowed in some areas but not in others.

-In the Santiam River system, where this is a minor fishery, smallmouth bass are found in the lower mainstem and in the lowest several miles of the South Santiam.
+In the Santiam River system, where this is a minor fishery, smallmouth bass are found in the mainstem and in the lowest sections of the South Santiam.

 Look for smallmouths behind rocks or other structure or in places where they can get out of the swift current and ambush prey.